 Everyone in your church has a financial world.

-It is the coming together of these worlds that makes the stewardship of resources one of the most challenging and stressful realms of ministry.
+It is the coming together of these worlds that make the stewardship of resources one of the most challenging and stressful realms of ministry.

-Wrestling with the diverse attitudes; juggling faith and wisdom; battling discouragement and stress; asking and receiving.
+Wrestling with diverse attitudes; juggling faith and wisdom; battling discouragement and stress; asking and receiving.

 There are few arenas as intimidating, as demanding in the world of pastoral leadership as this one.